|

 like to point out that children who are not in line at these times are

-not late for school.
 We request that parents leave their children on the playground in the mornings and not come with them into school.
 It is an important part of a child’s development that they start to become independent and we feel that coming into the school building by themselves is an important first step.
 The class teachers

 are busy preparing for the day before 8.55am but if you do need to talk